temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 1. Make sure your Worker is stopped before proceeding, so your Workflow doesn't finish.
 Switch to the terminal that's running your Worker and stop it by pressing `CTRL+C`.
 2. Switch back to the terminal where your Workflow ran.
-Start the Workflow again with `dotnet run RunWorkflow.cs`.
+Start the Workflow again with `dotnet run --project MoneyTransferClient`.
 3. Verify the Workflow is running in the UI.
 4. Shut down the Temporal Server by either using `CTRL+C` in the terminal window running the server.
 5. After the Temporal Cluster has stopped, restart it and visit the UI.